-Godinton Primary School recognises and is committed to its responsibility to work with other professionals and agencies in line with statutory guidance, both to ensure children's needs are met and to protect them from harm.
+Godinton Primary School recognises and is committed to its responsibility to work within the KSCMP multi-agency safeguarding arrangements.
+The leadership team and DSL will work to establish strong and co-operative local relationships with professionals in other agencies in line with statutory guidance.
 All staff will endeavour to identify those children and families who may benefit from the intervention and support of external professionals and will seek to enable referrals (in discussion with parents/carers) as appropriate.

 Schools are not the investigating agency when there are child protection concerns We will however contribute to the investigation and assessment processes as required.
-Godinton Primary School recognises the importance of multi-agency working and will support attendance at relevant safeguarding meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings.
+Godinton Primary School recognises the importance of multi-agency working and is committed to working alongside partner agencies to provide a coordinated response to promote children's welfare and protect them from harm.
+This includes contributing to KSCMP processes as required.
+Such as, participation in relevant safeguarding multi-agency plans and meetings, including Child Protection Conferences, Core Groups, Strategy Meetings, Child in Need meetings or other early help multi-agency meetings.